Caerau, Bridgend: Recreation and facilities

 Caerau Road contains most of the village's retail facilities.
 Formerly home to a diverse number of shops and establishments, the area is now mainly populated by convenience stores and take-away meal outlets.

 The village once contained its own cinemas however these facilities no longer remain.
 The village cenotaph now stands in the place of the Coliseum, a once popular cinema which was demolished in the 1970s.

 There are public allotment facilities near North Street called Caerau Market Garden, which is popular among residents for growing vegetables.
 There is also an organisation called Men's Shed, which provides affordable meals and groceries to residents.

 Caerau lacks a miners’ institute building.
 This is due to an arson attack on the former premises which was situated on what is now a grassy area between Wesley street and Library Road.

 Hotels and public houses

 Due to its significance as a mining village, many hotels were built to accommodate the number of visitors to the village as a result.
 None of the premises now accept guests, but many still remain open as public houses.

 The Station (1905), Navi (formerly “Navigation” 1882) and Blaenllynfi (1892) are surviving examples of the village's hotels, however the Blaencaerau Hotel (renamed “The Monkey”) was destroyed by arson in 1990 and the Dyffryn Hotel is disused.

-Alongside these, the Llynfi Coach House (formerly “Legion Club”), Riverboat and Imperial Club are popular venues in Caerau.